terra-money/docs/docs/learn/terra-station/get-started/terra-station-desktop.md

 4. In the **Amount** field, specify the amount of Luna you want to delegate, and click **Next**.

-::: warning Keep coins for fees
+:::{admonition} Keep coins for fees
+:class: tip
 Always keep some coins to pay fees with.
 Never stake your entire wallet amount.
 Without money for fees, you can't make any transactions.
 :::